DerFuchs/DeFiChain-for-Google-Sheets/README.md

 Now, the cell will update when you check or un-check the box.

+### NOTE

-NOTE: You may have to use a semi-colon (;) instead of comma (,) depending on your language setting in your Google Sheets document.
+You may have to use a semi-colon (;) instead of comma (,) depending on your language setting in your Google Sheets document.
 If you get an error, please try using ; instead of ,

 ### Didn't find what you need?